Water Safety for Parents

 Small children can drown when they lean forward to look into a bucket or open the

 toilet.
-Because the head is the heaviest part of a small child, it is easy for him
+The head is the heaviest part of a small child.
+So it's easy for the child

-or her to fall over into a container.
-Containers filled with liquid often weigh more
+to fall over into a container.
+Containers filled with liquid often weigh more than

-than the small child and will not tip over when the child falls in.
+the small child and won't tip over when the child falls in.

 Swimming pool safety